arvenjadeaguilar/cellagri-cms/src/pages/blog/2018-10-25-interview-maryn-mckenna-author-of-big-chicken.md

 If they're not going to do that, not going to be using antibiotics, then **they've got a great selling point**.
 I have not done an in-depth study, but I think that is one \[question] that the companies are going to have to address. **You can get away without using antibiotics when you’re doing a prototype, but I think the question of scale is a really important one.**

-The second question, which is not actually specific to antibiotics, but it’s fairly illuminated by the rise of industrial chicken is that poultry around the world: **intellectual property (IP)**.
+The second question, which is not actually specific to antibiotics but it’s fairly illuminated by the rise of industrial chicken, is that poultry around the world is **intellectual property (IP)**.

 As birds were hybridized and crossbred to make the modern industrial chicken, chicken became no longer an open-source food.
 It became _entirely intellectual property_ owned by, really, only two companies now.